 Aside from understanding how much the bond is and paying back, post-release steps include:

 - Payment plan guidelines

 - Continually updated information on the client

 These obligations remain in place until the client has met all court responsibilities and made all payments to the bond company.

 One of the most asked questions about bail is whether or not the payor gets their money back.
 This all depends on how bail is approached with the courts.
 By paying in full directly to the courts, the chances of being reimbursed for the full bond aside from court fees is high.
 It all just depends on if the person is responsible enough to appear at their mandated court dates.

 When working with a bondsman, there is no refund, but the client is only paying back a percentage of the bond rather than the full amount.

-Once a bond has been posted and the individual has been released from custody, they will need to contact our office as soon as possible.
-The new client will then pick a time from our flexible office hours to come in and fill out paperwork.
-The paperwork only takes about 10-15 minutes to complete.
-Once completed, we explain the rules, regulations, and obligations while on bond with us.
-This includes, but is not limited to, weekly phone check-ins, guidelines for payment plans and the information we need to be continually updated on.
+The rules include, but are not limited to, weekly phone check-ins, guidelines for payment plans and the information we need to be continually updated on.
 These rules will apply until the client has their court responsibilities completely disposed of for all bonds and made all payments.